Yuan Shikai: Revival of hereditary monarchy

 To build up his own authority, Yuan began to re-institute elements of state Confucianism.
 As the main proponent of reviving Qing state religious observances, Yuan effectively participated as emperor in rituals held at the Qing Temple of Heaven.
 In late 1915, rumours were floated of a popular consensus that the hereditary monarchy should be revived.
 With his power secure, many of Yuan's supporters, notably monarchist Yang Du, advocated for a revival of the hereditary monarchy, asking Yuan to take on the title of Emperor.
 Yang reasoned that the Chinese masses had long been used to monarchic rule, the Republic had been effective only as a transitional phase to end Manchu rule, and China's political situation demanded the stability that only a dynastic monarchy could ensure.
 The American political scientist Frank Johnson Goodnow suggested a similar idea.
 Negotiators representing Japan had also offered to support Yuan's ambitions as one of the rewards for Yuan's support of the Twenty-One Demands.

 On 20 November 1915, Yuan held a specially convened "Representative Assembly" which voted unanimously to offer Yuan the throne.
-On 12 December 1915, Yuan "accepted" the invitation and proclaimed himself Emperor of the Chinese Empire (中华帝国大皇帝 (中華帝國大皇帝, Zhōnghuá Dìguó Dà Huángdì)) under the era name of Hongxian (洪宪 (洪憲, Hóngxiàn); i.e. Constitutional Abundance).
+On 12 December 1915, Yuan "accepted" the invitation and proclaimed himself Emperor of the Chinese Empire (中华帝国大皇帝 (中華帝國大皇帝, Zhōnghuá Dìguó Dà Huángdì)) under the era name of Hongxian (洪宪 (洪憲, Hóngxiàn); Constitutional Abundance).
 The new Empire of China was to formally begin on 1 January 1916, when Yuan intended to conduct the accession rites.
 Soon after becoming emperor, the Yuan placed an order with the former imperial potters for a 40,000-piece porcelain set costing 1.4 million yuan, a large jade seal, and two imperial robes costing 400,000 yuan each.

-Public and international reactions to dynastic monarchy's revival

 Yuan expected widespread domestic and international support for his reign.
 British diplomats and bankers had previously worked hard to help him succeed.
 They had set up a banking consortium that loaned Yuan's government £25 million in April 1913.
 However, he and his supporters had badly miscalculated.
 Many of the emperor's closest supporters abandoned him, and the solidarity of the emperor's Beiyang clique of military protégés dissolved.
 There were open protests throughout China denouncing Yuan.
 Foreign governments, including Japan, suddenly proved indifferent or openly hostile to him, not giving him the recognition anticipated.

-Rebels bombed the presidential palace from the air in 1916.
-Sun Yat-sen, who had fled to Tokyo and set up a base there, organized efforts to overthrow Yuan.
-The emperor's sons publicly fought over the title of "Crown Prince", and formerly loyal subordinates such as Duan Qirui and Xu Shichang left him to create their own factions.
+A popular account derives from a memoir by Yuan's third daughter, Jingxue (born Shuzhen), which holds that Keding, in order to position himself as crown prince, fabricated editions of the Shuntian Times, a Chinese-language newspaper owned by Japanese, filling them with pro-monarchy editorials to encourage Yuan's imperial ambitions, thereby leading Yuan to misjudge popular opinion.
+Yuan's great-grandson Shi (born Jiyan) and other family descendants have cast doubt on the account, noting that it rests solely on Jingxue's memoir, written in her capacity and likely under pressure in the 1960s as a researcher at the China Central Institute for Culture and History, largely a united front organ of the Chinese Communist Party.